 Within this pattern, Commendation Assembly, at the end of each half term, celebrates pupils’ varied successes and achievements.
 Chapel also marks various significant days in the School’s life and history.
 New Pupils’ & Parents’ Evensong introduces the next generation of Uppinghamians to the School.
 Remembrance Sunday allows us to remember hundreds from the School who, with so many others, lost their lives in war.
 The Advent and Christmas Carol Services are candle-lit, with stunning music from the choirs and a real ‘tingle-factor’.
 The annual School Confirmation Service always sees large numbers of candidates marking a significant step in their awareness of faith.
 And The Borth Service, in May, remembers Uppingham’s evacuation to North Wales in 1876, to escape bad drains and an outbreak of typhoid.
 It’s more cheerful than it sounds!

-We welcome pupils from backgrounds of all faiths, and value the perspectives they bring.
+The School is a Christian foundation in the Anglican tradition, but we welcome pupils from backgrounds of all faiths, and greatly value the perspectives they bring.
 While Chapel attendance is expected of all pupils, worship in the Chapel is conducted in an inclusive spirit, which looks for the best in all traditions.
 In rare instances in which a pupil may find himself or herself unable to participate in particular words or practices, this will be respected.
 It is the job of the Chaplain to see that the spiritual needs of all pupils are met, so far as is practical, and any difficulties or concerns can be sympathetically discussed with him.

 © 2012 Uppingham School